Tinashe Wears Crop Top & Miniskirt With Tassels For Latest Instagram Upload

 Tinashe took to Instagram to share a couple of eye-catching photos of herself and expressed what she’s missing in her life while in quarantine.

-The “All Hands On Deck” songstress stunned in a sleeveless white crop top.
-The item of clothing displayed her toned stomach and a hint of underboob.
+The “All Hands On Deck” songstress stunned in a sleeveless white crop top that fully displayed her toned stomach.
 She paired the ensemble with a high-waisted beige suede miniskirt that fell way above her knees and had tassels hanging off it.

 Tinashe rocked pointy acrylic nails with a coat of red nail polish.
 The “2 On” hitmaker accessorized herself with large thin hoop earrings and numerous rings.
 She left her dark wavy hair down for the occasion and opted for a fairly natural makeup look.

 The singer uploaded two photos within one post.

-In the first shot, she posed next to a cooker with food cooking.
+In the first shot, Tinashe posed next to a cooker with food cooking.
 Tinashe was captured from the knees up while lifting one arm up in the air.
-In the other hand, she sipped a beverage out of a blue cup with a straw.
+In her other hand, she held a beverage, sipping it out of a blue cup with a straw.
 The “Save Room For Us” entertainer parted her legs and pushed one forward.
-Tinashe looked directly at the camera lens with a subtle smirk while standing in front of a white wall with an art piece hanging.
+She looked directly at the camera lens with a subtle smirk while standing in front of a white wall with an art piece hanging.

-In the next slide, the former Dancing With The Stars contestant was photographed having a ball at what appeared to be a party.
-She had a white plate in her hand and was stood on a higher platform than everyone else.
-She lifted one arm in the air and sparked a carefree expression.
+In the next slide, the former Dancing with the Stars contestant was photographed having a ball at what appeared to be a party.
+She had a white plate in her hand and stood on a higher platform than everyone else.
+She lifted one arm in the air and flashed a carefree expression.

-For her caption, Tinashe expressed that she misses house parties, taco Tuesdays, and cooking for all her friends.
+For her caption, Tinashe expressed that she misses many of the things she used to be able to do before social distancing.
 She wished her fans well by sending them “good vibes.”

-In the span of three hours, her post racked up more than 50,000 likes and over 340 comments, proving to be popular with their 2.8 million followers.
+In the span of three hours, her post racked up more than 50,000 likes and over 340 comments, proving to be popular with her 2.8 million followers.

 “Thank you for always blessing my timeline,” one user wrote.